ArPiRobot/arpirobot.github.io/docs/guide/programming/programming_models.md

 # Programming Models

+There are two main ways of programming the robot.
+The first way is more intuitive and easier for new users.
+The second is more flexible and allows easier use of concurrent tasks and more complex decision making processes.

 ## Periodic Robot Model
 The periodic programming model uses certain functions that run every so often.
 For example, a function may run every 50 milliseconds (20 times per second) while the robot is enabled.
 There are three of these functions in the `BaseRobot` class.